WALKERS’ WORLD

 Via Francigena:

-The history of this trail dates back to the days of Julius Caesar when Roman troops marched on a stone-paved military road leading from northern Italy to Rome.
+The history of this trail dates back to the days of Julius Caesar when all roads led to Rome.
+Troops of the Roman Empire marched on a stone-paved, carefully engineered military road leading from northern Italy to Rome.

-Later, when the empire declined, the path deteriorated and during the dark ages it was used only by merchants and itinerant clerics brave enough to risk bandits.
-One of these was Archbishop Sigeric who, in 990AD, travelled to Rome and kept a detailed travel diary.
-Then, about 1000AD, a mass phenomenon of religious pilgrimage brought new life to the trail using Sigeric's map.
-For the next four centuries pilgrims journeyed on foot to St Peter’s in Rome and medieval tales are told of miracles happening en route.
-However, by the 1500’s, pilgrimage fell out of fashion and the footpath to Rome was forgotten.
-It was only in 2009 that the Italian government, to promote eco-tourism and compete with the Spanish Camino, restored the ancient trail.
+Later, when the empire declined, the path deteriorated, stones disappeared and during the dark ages the the road was used only by merchants and itinerant clerics brave enough to risk bandits and and local violence.
+However, about the year 1000AD, new life was brought to the trail by a mass phenomenon of religious pilgrimage.
+For the next four centuries believers from all over Europe journeyed on foot to St Peter’s in Rome and knights were given the task of assuring safe passage.
+Medieval tales are told of Robin-Hood type characters protecting wayfarers and of miracles happening en route.
+However, by the 1500’s, pilgrimage fell out of fashion and once again the footpath to Rome was forgotten.
+It was only in 2009 that the Italian government, to promote eco-tourism, restored the ancient trail.
 Way-markers now direct walkers through some of Italy’s loveliest countryside and through towns that have changed little since medieval times.

 Our walk:

-In theory, the Via Francigena starts in Canterbury England and ends in Rome so to cover the entire route would take months but we walk only the final 130 km.
+In theory, the Via Francigena starts in Canterbury England and ends in Rome so to cover the entire route would take months.
+We walk only the final 130 km.
 We have two experienced guides so each day there is a choice of doing an easy walk at a relaxed pace or a longer, more challenging distance.
 A support bus is available for assistance if needed.
-Walking this historic route does wonders for body, mind and spirit but our walks have no religious focus.
-For those who wish, a "Testimonium" certificate is available at St Peter's for anyone who walks the last 100 km (it is permissible to travel by bus when entering Rome to avoid city traffic).
+Walking this historic route does wonders for body, mind and spirit but our walks have no religious focus although, for those who wish, a "Testimonium" certificate is available at St Peter's for anyone who walks the last 100 km (it is permissible to travel by bus from Formello to Monte Mario in Rome to avoid Rome's traffic).

-Accommodation: is in comfortable inns chosen for their location and comfort.
+Accommodation: is in three and four star comfortable inns chosen for their location, comfort and atmosphere.

-Level of Difficulty: The terrain is varied through rolling farmland, forests, national parks and small towns.
+Level of Difficulty: The terrain is varied through pretty farmland, forests, national parks and small towns.
+There are sometimes hills when entering towns.
 Our support bus follows and is available at various junctions along the way.

 Some of the highlights: